RidwaanA/product-ratings-customer-preference-analysis-python/README.md

 ## Next Steps
 - Build a predictive model to forecast customer ratings based on product and order attributes
 - Integrate time-series analysis to track seasonal demand and rating trends
-- Develop an interactive Tableau dashboard for real-time monitoring of product and delivery performance